Bennett Stewart: Professional career

-Stewart was a member of Alpha Phi Alpha fraternity.
 Stewart died on April 26, 1988, aged 75 at University of Chicago Hospital.
 Stewart funeral services was held at St. Paul Christian Methodist Episcopal Church in Chicago on April 30, 1988.
 At the time of his death, Stewart was survived by his wife since 1938, Pattye Crittenden.
 Together Stewart and Crittenden had two sons, Bennett Jr., and Ronald, a daughter, Miriam Stewart Early.